factabulous/fire-damage/README.md

 To use - just kill Thargoids as usual - the kills (and where you hand in your bonds for the Pilots Federation) are reported to a Google Form, and end up in a Google Sheet.
-You can see the results here <tdb>
+You can see the results here https://docs.google.com/spreadsheets/d/e/2PACX-1vSkqa3XQTq8AD2fPvFKGHAnC1Ck6HWcmYAS9CpjyDGMmdQMFJH5Jb8h_VSJLyv4j0jp9eZtVUCAeDGW/pubhtml